mantidproject/documents/Design/Workbench/design.md

 * it avoids disturbing the production package at all to provide maximal stability for existing users
 * Qt5/PyQt5 will need to be shipped on Windows/OSX and this would explode the current package size if we bundled it there
 * we may want to experiment with different versions of packages that we already ship and we don't want to disturb the current application
-* it can be a starting point for generating the separate packages on Linux (hand-written spec/debian files?).
+* it can be a starting point for generating the separate packages on Linux (hand-written spec/debian files??).

-The current windows installer uses [NSIS][Nsis] to generate a binary package.
-This technology is very difficult to work with owing to its use of php & assembly-like language.
-Qt has an framework for generating binary packages called the [Qt Installer Framework][QtInstallerFramework] that offers a similar wizard-style installation process.
-It uses a combination of XML, Qt `ui` files & javascript to generate the installer and looks much easier to work with.
-It also has first class support for generating both network & offline installers.
-It has been commented on how large the packages are becoming and this could be a route to providing a more stream-lined installation mechanism.
-It could start with the offline mode but with the option of changing in the future. **Note:** This change is not a requirement as the NSIS mechanmism can still support what we need for now.

-Regardless of the technology the packages **must** be able to live alongside a current production or nightly version.
+For Windows/Mac we will use the same installer technology as we do currently.
+The packages **must** be able to live alongside a current production or nightly version.
 The package names suggested are:

 * Windows/OSX: mantidpreview - A combined package bundling everthing, much as we currently do.
 Defaults to a different install location than current
 * Linux: mantidpreview-framework, mantidpreview-ui, mantidpreview-mantidplot: separate packages to allow just dependencies on widgets etc.